amefs/quickbox-lite/README.md

   -s, --source <us|au|cn|fr|de|jp|ru|uk|tuna>
-                                   choose apt source (default unchange) -t, --theme <defaulted|smoked>   choose a theme for your dashboard (default smoked) --lang <en|zh>                   choose a TUI language (default english) --with-log,no-log                install with log to file or not (default yes) --with-ftp,--no-ftp              install ftp or not (default yes) --ftp-ip <ip address>            manually setup ftp ip --with-bbr,--no-bbr              install bbr or not (default no) --with-cf                        use cloudflare instead of sourceforge --with-sf                        use sourceforge --with-osdn                      use osdn(jp) instead of sourceforge --with-APPNAME                   install an application
+                                   choose apt source (default unchange) -t, --theme <defaulted|smoked>   choose a theme for your dashboard (default smoked) --tz,--timezone <timezone>       setup a timezone for server (e.g. GMT-8 or Europe/Berlin)

+  --lang <en|zh>                   choose a TUI language (default english) --with-log,no-log                install with log to file or not (default yes) --with-ftp,--no-ftp              install ftp or not (default yes) --ftp-ip <ip address>            manually setup ftp ip --with-bbr,--no-bbr              install bbr or not (default no) --with-cf                        use cloudflare instead of github --with-sf                        use sourceforge instead of github --with-osdn                      use osdn(jp)  instead of github --with-github                    use github --with-APPNAME                   install an application --qbittorrent-version            specify the qBittorrent version --deluge-version                 specify the Deluge version --qbit-libt-version              specify the Libtorrent version for qBittorrent --de-libt-version                specify the Libtorrent version for Deluge --rtorrent-version               specify the rTorrent version

     Available applications:
     rtorrent | rutorrent | flood | transmission | qbittorrent